It's Okay to Not Be Okay: Soundtrack

-It's Okay to Not Be Okay soundtrack album executively written by music director Nam Hye-seung was digitally released on August 9, 2021.
-It contains 16 songs (including singles) and 20 score pieces from the series.
+The It's Okay to Not Be Okay soundtrack album, executively written by music director Nam Hye-seung, was digitally released on August 9, 2021.
+It contains sixteen songs (including singles) and twenty score pieces from the series.
 It features vocal performances from Janet Suhh, Heize, Sam Kim, Park Won, Lee Su-hyun, Kim Feel, Cheeze, Yongzoo and Elaine.
 Pre-orders for the physical version began on August 5, and was officially released on August 13.

 The physical version debuted at number fourteen on the weekly Gaon Album Chart for the week ending August 15, and peaked at number ten the following week.